 Use cedar berries in dishes where the strong flavor of juniper berries is not necessary.
 Its mildness is such that it may actually be more versatile.

-Juniper berry’s strong flavor is traditionally used to as a seasoning for game meats like venison.
+Juniper berry’s strong flavor is traditionally used as a seasoning for game meats like venison.
 This is the ideal use for it as venison has its own strong flavors and will require a spice with pungent notes to complement them.
 Another traditional use is in sauerkraut, which has its own pungent flavors.